sribeiro/Getting-and-Cleaning-Data-Course-Project/README.md

 - **data.table::merge()** to get the associated label for each activity ID (an alternative would be converting to factor and assign the activity labels)
 - summarization was done using data.table specific syntax by setting **j** = lapply(.SD, mean) and **by** = .(subject, activity). **.SD** contains the subset of data resulting from each grouping step minus the grouping columns/variables.

+The following files from the initial dataset is used:

+- features.txt - includes the descriptions for features measured
+- train/X_train.txt - includes the measurements of the features in train set (one row - 1 measurement of 561 features)
+- test/X_test.txt - includes the measurements of the features in test set
+- train/subject_train.txt - subject for each measurement from the train set
+- test/subject_test.txt - subject for each measurement from the test set
+- train/y_train.txt - activity (from 1 to 6) for each measurement from the train set
+- test/y_test.txt - activity (from 1 to 6) for each measurement from the test set

 ### Data description
 The variables in the data X are sensor signals measured with waist-mounted smartphone from several subjects.
 The variable in the data Y indicates the activity type the subjects were engaging while recording.